CodeCatz/codecatz-tutorial/6-publish/index.md

 <div class="os-switch show">
 <div class="osx">
-	<p>In the GitHub app, click the <strong>+ icon</strong> in the top right of the app, switch to the <strong>Add</strong> tab, and add the folder, where your website is saved (for example, <code>Users/codecat/Documents/Websites/my-website</code>).
+	<p>In the GitHub app, click the <strong>+ icon</strong> in the top left of the app, switch to the <strong>Add</strong> tab, and add the folder, where your website is saved (for example, <code>Users/codecat/Documents/Websites/my-website</code>).
 Click on the <strong>Create &et; Add Repository</strong> button to confirm your choice.
 This will add and set up your project folder as a repository, which is just a fancy name for a project.</p>
 </div>
 <div class="wins">
-	<p>Go back to the GitHub app now, click the <strong>+ icon</strong> in the top right of the app, switch to the <strong>Add</strong> tab, and add the folder, where your website is saved (for example, <code>C:\Users\codecat\Documents\Websites/my-website</code>).
+	<p>Go back to the GitHub app now, click the <strong>+ icon</strong> in the top left of the app, switch to the <strong>Add</strong> tab, and add the folder, where your website is saved (for example, <code>C:\Users\codecat\Documents\Websites/my-website</code>).
 Click on the <strong>Add Repository</strong> button to confirm your choice.
 This will add and set up your project folder as a repository, which is just a fancy name for a project.</p>
 </div>
 </div>